uozuAho/blog/readme.md

 # todo
+- percy: how to compare branch vs main?
+- display tags
+  - in post
+  - in post list
+  - page of all tags?
 - light syntax highlighting for light mode
-- percy: how to compare branch vs main?
 - how to find links to my posts?
 - any SEO I should be doing?
 - site/blog info missing on feedly